We are extremely passionate about seeing the children of Fimpulu reach their full, God-given potential.

 - They have an obvious family need

 Many of the students we sponsor are also single or double orphans, though several are simply from poor families.
-Some students enter our program in 8th grade, while others start with us in 10th grade.
+Some students enter our program in 8th grade, while others start with us in in later years according to need.

 how does the program work?